Learning how to lay your own bricks and blocks is a very useful skill to poses and one that you will find that you use often.

 Quetta Bond is a brickwork bond designed specifically for the Industrial use of retaining and load-bearing support.
 This bond can be easily adapted for garden use where a very strong, attractive retaining wall is needed.

 Steel reinforcing rods are driven into the concrete foundation, through the voids and further courses built up around these rods.
 When the voids are filled you are left with a very attractive, very strong garden wall which will retain pretty much anything you throw at it!

 This bond is used for decoration in garden walls as shown but serves the useful purposes of allowing some visibility and also creates less resistance to strong winds.

 Another way of finishing a garden wall is by using coping stones.
-Coping stones are cast with an angled top to allow the water to run off and, as with window cills, usually overhang the brickwork slightly so the water does not run down the face of the brickwork and stain it.
-Coping stones can be seen in our Laying Bricks project
+Coping stones are cast with an angled top to allow the water to run off and, as with window sills, usually overhang the brickwork slightly so the water does not run down the face of the brickwork and stain it.

-Special blocks are used for various applications and one of the most common of these is the “Hollow” block.
-The hollow block can be laid as it is and the voids used as an insulation quality, or the voids can be filled with concrete to make a very strong wall.
+Special blocks are used for various applications and one of the most common of these is the “Hollow” block (as seen in the image above).
+The hollow block can be laid as it is and the voids used for insulating purposes, or the voids can be filled with concrete to make a very strong and solid wall.